Manu-Developer/Manu-Developer/README.md

 I previously worked as **IP Support at Huawei**, where I gained practical experience in troubleshooting technical issues, improved my communication skills in technical contexts and learned to work effectively in professional tech environments.

 💻 What I enjoy most about programming is creating useful and well-structured solutions that people can actually use.
-I’m constantly improving my skills through practice, personal projects and university lectures.
+I’m constantly improving my skills through practice, personal projects and university courses.

 🚀 Currently:
 - Enhancing my Front-End skills.